Avtokam

 Avtokam (Russian: Ассоциация Автокам) was a Russian association of car manufacturers.
-The company was organised as an association in which members provided their shares in the form of free workshops.
+The company was organised as an association in which members contributed their shares in the form of free workshops.

-In 1989, during a conference in Yelabuga Tatarstan, it was decided for a new venture to be created for the production of inexpensive vehicles by a screwdriver assembly.
+It was founded in 1989 following a conference in Yelabuga Tatarstan, during which it was decided to create a new venture focused on the production of inexpensive vehicles by a screwdriver assembly process.

 Members

 The venture started as an association of manufacturers, with 37 enterprises pooling their resources.

 These included the following: Karpov Chemical Plant (Mendeleyevsk), Ivanovo Machine Tool Association (provided plant in Shuya), joint venture "Intertap", Tatneftekhimmontage, and others.

 Location

 Although it was an executive committee member of the Yelabuzhsky registered company city, it soon moved its headquarters to Naberezhnye Chelny.

 Initially, it was planned that the assembly would be carried out in Mendeleyevsky and Shuya.

 Foreign Partner

 FSV, a British company that released the Rickman Ranger car with rear-wheel drive and the frame structure, was selected as a foreign partner.

 According to the agreement, 70% of the car company was to be sent to FSV, with plans to fully localise the assembly in the future.